jhhung/EARRINGS/README.md

 Build parameters

 - Required
-  - -r [ --ref_path ]                     Path to the reference genome.
+  - -r [ --ref_path ] Path to the reference sequence, which is the source of reads.
-  - -p [ --index_prefix ]                 The index prefix for the built index table.
+  - -p [ --index_prefix ] A user-defined index prefix for index table.
 - Optional
   - -h [ --help ] Display help message and exit.

 ### Execute Single-End trimming